dlang-community/dmarkdown/README.rst

 To see API details, see the `dmarkdown.markdown
 <https://github.com/kiith-sa/dmarkdown/blob/master/source/dmarkdown/markdown.d>`_ module.

 ..
-Add this sections when there's something to talk about
+Add this section when there's something to talk about
 .. --------
 ..
 Features
 .. --------